mathieureygaerts/zhu-li/README.md

 Once all the above requirements are fulfilled, simply run the main.py script.

 You will need to set your home assistant to listen for the mqtt messages and trigger your devices accordingly.

+## Add an alternative speech recognition toolkit.

+Alternative toolkits can by added by creating a plugin file within the speech folder.
+When the script starts, it fetches the `SPEECH_TOOLKIT` environment variable and look for a matching python file.
+`SPEECH_TOOLKIT=sphinx` will look for `speech/sphinx.py`.

+In your plugin, create a class that inherits from SpeechPlugin.
+The name of the class needs to match the toolkit's name with the first letter capitalized.

+Looks at the files in the speech folder to see how to write the needed methods.